apocalyptech/bl3-cli-saveedit/README-profile.md

     bl3-profile-edit profile.sav newprofile.sav --unlock customizations

+**Note:** DLC-locked customizations, such as the Gold Pack, or any customization specific to a story DLC, will remain unavailable even if unlocked via this utility.
+If you later purchase the DLC in question, though, the relevant cosmetics should show up as available immediately.

 ### All Unlocks at Once

 You can also use `all` to unlock all the various `--unlock`